kadena-community/docs/docs/basics/chainweaver/chainweaver-troubleshooting.md

 #### Upgrading the Virtual Machine <a href="#upgrading-the-virtual-machine" id="upgrading-the-virtual-machine"></a>

-When a new chainweaver is released, you don't need to download a new OVA every time.
-Instead, close the chainweaver application inside the VM and notice these two icons on the desktop.
+When a new Chainweaver is released, you don't need to download a new OVA every time.
+Instead, close the Chainweaver application inside the VM and notice these two icons on the desktop.
 Click the "Upgrade Chainweaver" icon and an update script will start.
-You can then click the other desktop icon to restart chainweaver.
+You can then click the other desktop icon to restart Chainweaver.

 ![desktop icons](https://kadena-io.github.io/kadena-docs/assets/ova/ova_desktop.png)